openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 }
 ```

-Functionality: Provides functions for file operations including opening, creating, closing, moving, copying, deleting, stream-based read/write operations, attribute querying, and other functions.
+Functionality: Provides functions for file operations, including opening, creating, closing, moving, copying, deleting, stream-based read/write operations, attribute querying, and other functions.

 > **Note:**
 >
-> An illegal path refers to any of the following scenarios:
+> An illegal path refers to any of the following cases:
 >
 > - Path contains illegal characters such as spaces, tabs, line breaks, etc.
 > - Path contains invalid characters such as special characters or control characters.